drakkar-lig/walt-python-packages/doc/walt/doc/md/boot-modes.md

 * The default partitionning of SD cards usually involves a single FAT32 partition.
-  Activating the hybrid mode in this case involves reducing the size of this FAT32 partition, creating a second partition in the new space, formatting this second partition using an ext4 filesystem, and creating the `walt-hybrid` directory.
+  Activating the hybrid mode in this case involves reducing the size of this FAT32 partition, creating a second partition in the new space, formatting this second partition using an ext4 filesystem, and creating the `walt_hybrid` directory.
 * Frequent writes of large OS images can reduce the lifetime of the local storage (this is especially true for non-industrial-grade SD cards!).